 St Peter’s Lady Chapel is a unique collection of accomplished early 20th century decorative art.
-Rededicated as a War Memorial in 1921, the Chapel’s beautiful decorative scheme includes wall paintings by Henry Charles Brewer RI, fine Charles Kempe stained glass, and, just outside the Chapel, a painting by notable artist Edmund Fellowes Prynne.
+Rededicated as a War Memorial in 1921, the Chapel’s is home to wall paintings by Henry Charles Brewer RI, fine Charles Kempe stained glass, work by Leonard Shuffrey, and, just outside the Chapel, a painting by notable Pre-Raphaelite, Edward Arthur Fellowes Prynne.

 To find out how you can support the project, please contact the Parish Office.
 Cheques can be made payable to ‘St Peter's PCC’ and marked 'Lady Chapel Project' on the reverse.

 Sincere thanks to the following individuals and organisations who are generously supporting the work: